graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 I've used the Activision benchmarking script as the framework for this demo -- the main modifications I've made are to generate more realistic messages in the Kafka producer, and integrate the Bolt driver with the Kafka consumer.

-# Running Kafka on localhost
+# PART 1: Setting up Kafka and Neo4j

 The easiest way to get started with Kafka is to follow the directions provided on the Confluent Quickstart for setting up a single instance Kafka server.